Every year, millions of people use airplanes for leisure and business.

 |Boston Logan International||6|

-- The world’s smallest commercial airport sits on the island of Saba in the Caribbean, with only 1,312 feet of space.
+- Yrausquin Airport is the world’s smallest commercial airport, located on the island of Saba in the Caribbean, having the shortest commercial runway with a length of 1,312 feet (400 m).

 Are airplanes safer than cars?